altocodenl/tagaway/qascript.md

 		- Password
 		- Repeat password
 	- Enter a 2-character username:
-		- Red snackbar of "Please enter a username with 3 or more characters" should appear on clicking "create account".
+		- Red snackbar of "Your username must be at least 3 characters long." should appear on clicking "create account".
 	- Enter email address on username placeholder:
 		- Red snackbar of "Your username cannot be an email" should appear on clicking "create account".
 	- Enter username that tester knows its being used, like 'admin':